Some past science snippets and physics tips... enjoy!

 For employers/wider society - physics graduates can:

-Check out Elon Musk speaking here (from 18 min onwards) about the benefits that physics-based thinking brings.
-Also see the Canadian Association of Physicists for some careers that studying physics can lead to.
+Hear about some benefits that derive from physics-based thinking, articulated by Elon Musk in 2013 here (from ~18 min onwards).
+Also check out the Canadian Association of Physicists site for careers that physics can lead to.